“That isn’t you. That isn’t living inside your heart. You let fear take over.”

 I took another step and then another.
 The elevation on our hike had me breathing pretty hard.
 The conversation was holding me accountable.
 “Don’t let fear limit your life.”
 I was grateful for the reminder.

-My journey home continued this weekend in Jackson Hole, Wyoming, where I reconnected with many of the wonderful people I met during the Hoffman Process.
-We spent valuable time reflecting on what has transpired since our personal growth retreat.
+I was in Jackson Hole, Wyoming, reconnecting with many of the wonderful people I met during the Hoffman Process.
+We were reflecting on what has transpired since our personal growth retreat.
 Jackson Hole is a magical, healing place and it offered a powerful reminder that change is a process, not an event.

-I received a note from a reader this week thanking me for the insight from the original journey home post.
+I received a note from a reader thanking me for the insight from the original a href=”http://ryanestis.com/performance/my-journey-home/” target=”_blank” rel=”noopener noreferrer”>journey home post.
 He shared that he’s on his own journey, but he had stumbled and was still living a long way from home.

 Setbacks are part of the journey.
 We won’t always get it right.
 I definitely haven’t.
 When you fall down, trust that failure is a powerful teacher and the path to achievement.
 Ask for forgiveness.
 Forgive yourself and be gentle on the self-talk.
 If there is a next level you want bad enough, the only failure is to not continue trying.